wsdjeg/java_getset.vim/README.md

 java_getset.vim
 ===============

 Vim file type plugin for the creation of Java getters and setters.
+This code was written in 2002 and I've not programmed in Java for about the same amount of time.
+However, I post the code here for anyone interested.

 ## Description
 This filetype plugin enables a user to automatically add getter/setter